tecnico-sec/Project-2025_1/project_scenarios.md

 #### Security challenge A
 To facilitate the customization and improve the user experience multiple users/drivers exist.
 They are identified by their unique keys.

-Ensure the following security requirement are met:
+Ensure the following security requirements are met:
 - [SRA1: data privacy] One user cannot know the configuration of the other user, but may know some current information of the car.
 For example, user 1 may not know how many km were done by the previous user, but can see the remaining battery level.
-- [SRA2: authorization] An unauthorized user cannot change the configuration of the other user,
+- [SRA2: authorization] An unauthorized user cannot change the configuration of the other user.
 - [SRA3: authenticity] It must be possible to audit the car and verify which configuration actions were performed by which users.

 #### Security challenge B
 The car must have a maintenance mode, which is set by the user.
 In this mode the car is set to the default configuration.

-Ensure the following security requirement are met:
+Ensure the following security requirements are met:
 - [SRB1: data privacy] The mechanic cannot see the user configurations, even when he has the car key.
 - [SRB2: authorization] The mechanic (when authenticated) can change any parameter of the car, for testing purposes.
 - [SRB3: data authenticity] The user can verify that the mechanic performed all the tests to the car.